 As for everything else, the website user experience is also measured through some tools.
 Based on the analyses performed by these tools, websites can be improved further.
 Heatmaps highlight the most frequent areas of your website.
 You can check where the users click on the website which helps you to scan the issues faced by visitors to plan out the ways about how the problems can get resolved.

-Another measurement strategy named session replay is often used in combination with heatmaps.
+Another measurement strategy named session recording is often used in combination with heatmaps.
 It is an ability that allows one to replay the visitor’s journey over a website.
 Combining the analytics of heatmaps and session replay, the performance of a website is improved with a target to avoid the current issues from recurring in the future.

 The importance of collecting first-hand user feedback is unquestionable.
 Many websites are running user surveys that include asking the users about their experience during the time of the visits in order to measure the website performance eventually.